 It’s a great narrative, and I crazy wish I could still believe in it.
 Unfortunately, I have taken sociology.
 I know billionaires fund politicians so they have sway to keep the super-rich taxes low and create all manner of loopholes.
 I know owners of for-profit prisons exist and push politicians to be tougher on crime.
 No CEO can work 600 times harder or smarter than his least-paid employee.

 I learned that white people are actually more likely to be doing something illegal when they’re stopped-and-frisked in New York City.
-I’ve learned that a white man with a criminal record has the same chances at a job as a black man without one, and “applicants with white-sounding names are 50 percent more likely to get called for an initial interview than applicants with African-American-sounding names.”
-Also, white-on-white murder is almost as high as the black-on-black murder.
-Whites don’t need mobs to kill blacks; we have courts.
+I’ve learned that a white man with a criminal record has the same chances at a job as a Black man without one, and “applicants with white-sounding names are 50 percent more likely to get called for an initial interview than applicants with African-American-sounding names.”
+Also, white-on-white murder is almost as high as the Black-on-Black murder.
+Whites don’t need mobs to kill Black people; we have courts.

 So, why do white conservatives deny racism?
 Because it would mean the orienting narrative of the level playing field was a lie.